Listowel-Moro/product-management-system/README.md

 - **Deletion:** Products are efficiently removed while maintaining tree integrity.
 - **Search:** Quick lookup by product name.

-The binary tree is populated during application startup using data from the database (`@PostConstruct`).
+The binary tree is populated during application startup using data from the database

 ---